Skip to main content

 Go/No-Go Gate

-Your insurance company reviews the three deliverables and decides whether to invest in Stage 2.
+Your insurance company reviews the four deliverables and decides whether to invest in Stage 2.
 No commitment to continue: the decision is made with documented processes, opportunities prioritized by risk, and a return projection in hand.
 If the answer is No-Go, you close the program with the artifacts you already paid for and can use them another way.

 3